cahz/orca/README.md

 Sample Systems
 --------------

+We have provided multiple sample projects across different vendor platforms in the systems/ subdirectory.

-We have provided a sample system targeting the DE2-115 found in the TPad or Veek development systems as an example design using the Altera toolchain.
-It is located de2-115 directory.
+The first sample system targeting the DE2-115 (found in the TPad or Veek development systems) is located in the de2-115 directory.
+It uses the Altera toolchain and requires Quartus and Qsys.

 A sample system using the Lattice iCEcube2 toolchain is located in the ice40ultra directory.
 It targets the iCE5LP4K chip.